Communication Skills: Results through Collaboration

 - 294, Influence Skills: Getting Results without Direct Authority focuses on the specific behaviors and attitudes that enable you to achieve desired results without relying on the use of authority.

-- 3405, Achieving Management Objectives with Strategic Communication provides the skills to create and apply your own communication style in a way that best represents you.
+- 3405, Developing Your Leadership Voice for Presence and Impact provides the skills to create and apply your own communication style in a way that best represents you.

 Many Learning Tree courses provide college credit and industry continuing education credits.
 You can also earn a Learning Tree Professional Certification in your area of expertise and prepare for popular industry certifications.
 See below for continuing professional development credits associated with this course.